Canon 5D Mark IV vs Fujifilm X-T100

 Studio photographers will appreciate that the Canon 5D Mark IV (unlike the X-T100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5D Mark IV and the X-T100 are recent models that are part of the current product line-up.
-The 5D Mark IV replaced the earlier Canon 5D Mark III, while the X-T100 followed on from the Fujifilm X-T20.
+The 5D Mark IV is a recent model that features in the current product line-up of Canon.
+In contrast, the X-T100 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T100 was succeeded by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 5D Mark IV and the Fujifilm X-T100?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.